-Buttery, rich, tender Pound Cake loaded with Pecans, just the right amount of Bourbon, and topped with a luscious Caramel Glaze!
+Our Bourbon Pecan Pound Cake is a buttery, rich, tender cake loaded with pecans, just the right amount of bourbon, and topped with a luscious Caramel Glaze!

 I often wonder how many people love pound cake as much as I do.
 The tender, moist texture; that rich, buttery flavor; and, of course, the full-bodied density that gives pound cake its name.
 I don’t know of any other cake that can give you so much at one time!
 And I looooove how versatile pound cake is.
 It’s the perfect cake companion to so many different and wonderful flavors.
 One of my favorite flavor combinations is this recipe for Glazed Bourbon Pecan Pound Cake.

-You won’t find a better balanced set of flavors than this cake.
-The Bourbon is perfect accented with a generous amount of nutmeg—they’re really amazing together.
+You won’t find a better-balanced set of flavors than this cake.
+The Bourbon is perfectly accented with a generous amount of nutmeg—they’re really amazing together.
 On top of that, this cake has 1 and ½ cups of rich, chopped pecans.
 Plus, a solid helping of butter.
 This palette of flavors is topped off with a luscious caramel glaze.

 I love serving this cake during the holidays.
 But it’s equally good served at home or at a potluck.

 Try it out.
 Let me know what you think in the comments!

 Baking: The classic baker’s tool—a toothpick—is going to be your best friend with this recipe.
 Bake the cake until a toothpick inserted in the center comes out with a few moist crumbs.
 Do not let this cake bake until the toothpick comes out clean.
 You want this cake to be moist, so under baking, it ever so slightly is the goal.